- Brand name

-MS Contin® controlled release tablets are film-coated and biconvex in shape and are available in seven strengths:
+MS Contin® modified release tablets are film-coated and biconvex in shape and are available in seven strengths:

-MS Contin® controlled release tablets are available in boxes containing blister packs of 28 tablets.
+MS Contin® modified release tablets are available in boxes containing blister packs of 28 tablets.

 - 5 mg tablets contain 5 mg morphine sulfate

 - 10 mg tablets contain 10 mg morphine sulfate

 - 15 mg tablets contain 15 mg morphine sulfate

 - 30 mg tablets contain 30 mg morphine sulfate

 - 60 mg tablets contain 60 mg morphine sulfate